kylegrover/kylegrover.github.io/_posts/2019-04-20-adding-a-slider-to-a-scene-in-synesthesia.md

 date: 2019-04-20 18:41:46 +0000

 ---
-So you've downloaded [Synesthesia](http://synesthesia.live/), you're playing around with the scenes and having fun, but you want to control something and the slider just isn't there.
+So you've downloaded <a href="http://synesthesia.live/" target="_blank">Synesthesia</a>, you're playing around with the scenes and having fun, but you want to control something and the slider just isn't there.
 Maybe you want to control the speed of an effect, or more control over the audio reactivity, I see a lot of people asking questions about Synesthesia scenes that ultimately boil down to needing this skill, so I figured I'd type it out real nice one time to share again and again.

 This guide aims to take an absolute beginner through all the steps needed without requiring or diving into the fundamentals of coding, GLSL, JS, or JSON, but those are all great fundamentals you'll want to learn at some point.
-If you'd like to build your understanding of GLSL Code Art I highly recommend the free online [Book of Shaders](https://thebookofshaders.com/) and of course [Synesthesia's Official Docs](https://www.synesthesia.live/docs/index.html).
+If you'd like to build your understanding of GLSL Code Art I highly recommend the free online <a href="https://thebookofshaders.com/" target="_blank">Book of Shaders</a> and of course <a href="https://www.synesthesia.live/docs/index.html" target="_blank">Synesthesia's Official Docs</a>.

 ## A Quick Overview of the Process